FabianVald/Upload-with-Google-API/README.md

 1. Place all python files in the same folder as credentials.json.
 2. Inside the main.py file modify the "folder_id" to the desired one (corresponding to the Drive folder where the files are expected to be stored).
-3. Create a folder inside your current working directory called forUpload and store the files you expect to upload in it.
+3. Create a folder inside your current working directory called "forUpload" and store the files you expect to upload in it.
 5. Run the main.py file to upload all files located in the forUpload folder.